Best Deal Platforms for Restaurants 2026

 The Quick Verdict

-Let us walk through a real example.
-A restaurant offers a $50 dinner experience for $25 on Groupon (50% discount to the consumer).
-Groupon takes 50% of the $25 sale price.
-The restaurant receives $12.50 for a meal that costs $15 to $22 to prepare and serve (food cost plus labor plus overhead).
-The restaurant loses $2.50 to $9.50 on every single Groupon redemption.
+A representative example: a $50 dinner experience listed at $25 (50% discount to the consumer).
+The voucher platform takes 30-50% of the $25 sale price, so the restaurant receives roughly $12.50-$17.50 for a meal that costs $15-$22 to prepare and serve (food cost plus labor plus overhead).
+The unit economics on individual redemptions are tight; the model relies on first-visit redemptions converting into full-price repeat business to pay back over a customer's lifetime.

-Recommended works on a completely different model that aligns with how restaurants actually grow — word of mouth.
-When a rideshare driver drops someone at your restaurant and says "this is my favorite place in town, the chef's special is incredible," that customer walks in with excitement and trust, not a coupon mentality.
+Recommended works on a different model that aligns with how restaurants typically grow long-term — word of mouth.
+When a rideshare driver drops someone at your restaurant and says 'this is my favorite place in town, the chef's special is incredible,' that customer walks in with trust, not a coupon mentality.

 There are no forced discounts.
 You set your own prices, your own specials, and your own terms.
 If you want to offer 10% off for first-time visitors, you can.
 If you want to list at full menu prices, that works too.